About HGH Patches

-Legitimate medical patches are used as a way to provide a constant flow of the medication over a long period of time.
-The pituitary gland naturally releases human growth hormone in rapid spurts at various times throughout the day, it does not release it constantly.
+Legitimate medical patches are used as a way to provide a constant and steady flow of a medication over a period of time.
+The pituitary gland naturally releases human growth hormone in small spurts at various times throughout the day as needed, it does not release it constantly.

-The pituitary gland spurts the HGH into the bloodstream and then the body moves into the phase where the liver takes it in and converts it into growth factors.
-Giving the pituitary gland constant stimulation to spurt human growth hormone into the bloodstream goes against the body's natural process.
+The pituitary gland spurts the HGH into the bloodstream and then it is quickly taken in by the liver.
+This causes the liver to release growth factors such as IGF-1.
+Giving the pituitary gland constant stimulation to release human growth hormone goes against the body's natural processes.

-The body uses cycles, it has a certain time to release HGH, a certain time to convert it into growth factors, and a certain time to rest.
-It does not release it constantly and so wearing a patch that constantly stimulates the pituitary gland is not a smart choice.
+The body uses cycles.
+It has a certain time to release growth hormone, a certain time to work with the growth hormone, and a certain time to rest.
+For these reasons wearing a patch that constantly stimulates the pituitary gland or constantly delivers HGH would not be the best choice.

 We need to observe the body's natural feedback mechanism.
-The cell receptor sites also need time to rest, they should not be constantly speeded up, and they should not be forced to remain at a constant state of stimulation, which could occur by wearing a patch if that patch was actually effective, because patches are intended to provide a constant flow of the ingredients in the patch while it is worn.
+The cell receptor sites need time to rest, they should not be forced to remain at a constant state of stimulation, which could occur by wearing a patch if it was actually effective.
+I reiterate that patches are intended to provide a constant flow of the ingredients while it is worn.

-Our products are cycled, and we also recommend they be taken around the times the pituitary gland usually releases HGH, which is upon awaking, with exercise or strenuous activity, and at the beginning of deep level sleep.
+Our sublingual products are cycled, and we also recommend they be taken around the times the pituitary gland is known to naturally release and work with growth hormone, such as with exercise or strenuous activity and at the beginning of deep slow-wave sleep.

-The optimum therapy is that which is the most similar to what the body does naturally so I see no medical reason why any type of patch or cream would be better than sublingual sprays that are taken at various times to align with the pituitary gland's natural time of growth hormone release.
+The best therapy is that which is the most similar to what the body does naturally so I see no medical reason why any type of patch would be better than sublingual sprays that are taken at various times to align with the body's natural time of growth hormone release and use.

-The sublingual route is better is because the skin under the tongue is very thin and blood rich so the ingredients enter the bloodstream more quickly and completely.
-The purpose of the skin on the body is to keep things out and to protect what is underneath it.
+In my opinion the sublingual route is also better than any topical route because the mucous membrane under the tongue is very thin and blood rich so the ingredients enter the bloodstream more quickly and completely.
+The main purpose of the skin on the body is to keep things out and to protect what is underneath it.